desereel/IDS-Project/README.md

 Members: Desereé Frink-Larcart, Michael Wade

 ## Built With
-List here all the dependencies of your project (including version).
-For example:
+Listed here are all of the dependencies of this project (including version):

 * [Python 3.6.8](https://www.python.org/)
 * [Java 11](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html)